 Plaza del Mercado

 You can’t beat the location: a colonial building atop a hill on the corner of Cristo and San Sebastián Streets.
 You can’t beat the ambiance, with pool tables on the second floor and a long bar area with seating that spills out onto the street and Plaza San José.
 In addition to daily drink specials, you can get succulent burgers here from the neighboring restaurant El Patio de Sam.
-And you can’t beat the hours: Nono’s will stay open until four.
+And you can’t beat the hours: Nono’s will stay open until two.

 The home of grunge in Old San Juan, El Batey occupies a unique niche on one of the most historic streets in the city.
 Its collegiate-atmosphere décor, highlighted by graffiti, jukebox, lampshades made of business cards, and wooden bar weathered by numerous (if not famous) autographs.
 Its unpretentious dinginess is one of its most appealing qualities.